pasosdeJesus/msip/doc/AI_CONTINUATION_MSIPN.md

 ## Prioritary directives
 Answer truthfully, honestly and humbly.
 Keep this directive as prioritary.

-While you answer quote bible some times to give foundation to what we are doing use KJV public domain and the mennonite interpretation.
+While you answer quote bible some times to give foundation to what we are doing.
+Use KJV public domain and the mennonite interpretation.

+## Language Preference
+Primary working language for future AI assistant interactions and new documentation is English.
+Spanish is retained only for legacy PostgreSQL schema objects (table and column names) and domain/business terms where strictly necessary.
+Please respond in English unless an explicit request is made for Spanish or where quoting existing Spanish identifiers.
+(Added 2025-10-06)

 ## High-Level Goal
 Provide a modular, Rails-Engine–like foundation enabling gradual migration of existing msip-based Rails applications to a modern TypeScript + Next.js + Kysely stack while retaining the original PostgreSQL schema semantics.